Go on to

 CANCELED.

-small, so the band pulled out at the last minute.
+year, but they never did make it back to Copenhagen.
 A notice was pinned to the door of the venue

 Copenhagen